CMU-Senate/bylaws/bylaws.md

     #.
 Fulfill the duties and assume the powers assigned to Student Senate when Student Senate and the Graduate Student Assembly enter binding arbitration.
 #.  __Constitutionally Assigned Powers of Student Senate__: The following are powers conferred upon Student Senate by the Carnegie Mellon University _Student Body Constitution_ and its associated documents.
 Student Senate holds these powers, as described in that constitution and its associated documents, until such time as they are removed from that constitution and its associated documents.
     1. Override a Presidential Veto of Student Senate legislation;
     #.
-Overturn a decision of the Committee on Student Organizations regarding a student organization’s Student Government Recognition status, and/or its status of Recognition Probation;
+Overturn a decision of the Committee on Student Organizations regarding a student organization's Student Government Recognition status, and/or its status of Recognition Probation;
     #.
 Request the impeachment of the Student Body President, Vice President for Finance, and/or Vice President for Organizations;
     #.
 Overrule the decision(s) of the Student Senate Chair and the Graduate Student Assembly President regarding the assignment of duties and/or powers normally belonging to a particular officer of Student Government, when an impeachment request has been made for that officer;
     #.
 Overrule the appointment of a member of the student body as an Interim Student Body President, Vice President for Finance, and/or Vice President for Organizations;